Calculate KV cache capacity, trace paged block allocation, and separate memory packing from prefix reuse and scheduling tradeoffs.

 Confusing the KV cache with the model weights is another common mistake.
 The weights are static parameters loaded once at startup and shared across every request.
 The KV cache is per-request state that grows as the conversation proceeds.
 If you size a GPU for weights alone and forget the cache, you'll hit out-of-memory errors the moment you try to serve more than a handful of long conversations.

-LLM inference has two distinct phases:[1][10]
+LLM inference still has two useful workload categories:[1][11]

 1traces = [